 Instructions

-• In a bowl, combine artichokes, parmesan, almond flour, lemon juice, and oregano.
+In a bowl, combine artichokes, parmesan, mayonnaise, sour cream (if using), garlic, lemon juice, and oregano.

 Notes